stacks-network/stacks-core/docs/atlas_network.md

 * A peer does not report its entire neighbor set when queried, but only reports a random subset of peers that have met a minimium health threshold.

+* A new neighbor is only selected if it belongs to the same [BNS fork-set](blockstack_naming_service.md#bns-forks) (i.e. it reports as having a recent valid consensus hash).

 The algorithm was adapted from the work from [Lee, Xu, and Eun](https://arxiv.org/pdf/1204.4140.pdf) in the proceedings of ACM SIGMETRICS 2012.